lauragift21/conference-talks/clean-code.md

 [.footer: _Women Coding The Future - Online, April 2022_]

-^ Welcome Guest!
+^ Hello everyone!
 I'm really excited to be speaking at this event about a topic I think is super important!

 ---